samedicorp/modula-test/README.md

 ## Building

-If you are using Visual Studio Code, you should just be able to hit Ctrl-Shift-B. This will run the pack script, and will write `.conf` and `.json` versions of the script into the game folder at `Game/lua/autoconf/custom/`.
+If you are using Visual Studio Code, you should just be able to hit Ctrl-Shift-B.

+This will run the pack script, and will write `.conf` and `.json` versions of the script into the game folder at `Game/lua/autoconf/custom/`.
+It will also copy the `.json` content into the clipboard.

 You can then install the script in the game, either with the `Run custom autoconfigure`, or `Paste Lua configuration from Clipboard` menu commands.